 In 1998, College Hill and Iowa District East purchased the two lots next to the church.
 One of the houses was torn down and the other house now was used as the Student Center for College Hill.
 The house was also used to house some of the student peer leaders of College Hill.

 In 2004 a new Brammer Student Center expansion to the church building was completed.
 In the Fall of 2006, Pastor Ogilvie took a call to serve as pastor in Des Moines, IA at Shepherd of the Valley.

 On July 1, 2007, Pastor John Wegener was installed as pastor at CHLC and continues to serve the congregation and students today.
-The students of College Hill, which continue to number around thirty to forty, are still affiliated with Lutheran Student Fellowship.
-They are also members of LCMSU, a campus ministry organization created in 2013 with the intention of creating more cross-campus unity and shared resources.
+The students of College Hill, which continue to number around thirty to forty.
+The students of College Hill are members of LCMS U, a campus ministry organization created in 2013 with the intention of creating more cross-campus unity and shared resources.
 The students continue to reflect a Confessional nature in their worship, study of the Word, and service events, focusing always on Christ and the works flowing from the Cross.